ericproffitt/TopicModelsVB.jl/README.md

 The `predict` function works by taking in a corpus of new, unseen documents, and a trained model, and returning a new model of the same type.
 This new model can then be inspected directly, or using `topicdist`, in order to see the topic distribution for the documents in the test corpus.

-Let's first take a look at the topics for the trained model, as well as the documents in our test corpus,
+Let's first take a look at both the topics for the trained model and the documents in our test corpus,

 ```julia
 showtopics(train_model, cols=9, 20)